cjappl/radsan/RUST_RFC.md

 # RealtimeSanitizer

 [RealtimeSanitizer](https://clang.llvm.org/docs/RealtimeSanitizer.html) is one approach to detecting and alerting users to these issues when they occur.
 This new sanitizer has been integrated into LLVM 20.
-You can explore this tool in Compiler Explorer using the `-fsanitize=realtime` flag.
+You can explore this tool using clang in Compiler Explorer using the `-fsanitize=realtime` flag.

 In clang, a function marked `[[clang::nonblocking]]` is the restricted execution context.  **In these `nonblocking` functions, two broad sets of actions are disallowed:**
 ## 1. Intercepted calls into libc, such as `malloc`, `socket`, `write`, `pthread_mutex_*` and many more